numcommand/num/README.md

   * mean, average, avg:
      The arithmetic mean a.ka. average.

+  * mean-absolute-deviation, mad:
+     The average distance between each value and the mean.

   * meanest:
       The value that is closest numerically to the mean.